 - The Hunger Games uses this throughout, primarily to prevent the violence from entering R-rated territory, and to heighten the emotional effect of certain scenes.
 There's also plenty of jitter cam used during the quiet talking scenes, to give the movie a "gritty" feel.
 Thanks to a new director, the sequel uses it with a lighter hand.

 - Yakuza Graveyard shoots the gunfights like this, to reflect the participants mindset: hysterically blasting away while bumping into each other in confined areas.
+In fact, most of Kinji Fukasaku's Yakuza and war films use this.

 - Some of the earlier Giallo films use this technique, such as Argento's The Bird with the Crystal Plumage and Fulci's Don't Torture a Duckling.
 By contrast, most of the later giallo films have very steady camerawork.